Aldi, a German grocery store, has been sweeping the nation over the last decade, doubling its numbers throughout the US.

 Why Is the Meat so Cheap at Aldi?

-It means you won’t find any name brands or national brands in-store, only meats sourced and produced by Aldi exclusive brands.
+Meat is cheap at Aldi because the brand sells its products.
+It means you won’t find national brands in-store, only meats sourced and produced by Aldi-exclusive brands.

-Of course, you can still see some of the same products sold in Aldi that are also available in Walmart and other supermarkets.
+Of course, you can still see some of the same products sold in Aldi, also available in Walmart and other supermarkets.
 However, most products offered in Aldi are not name-brands.

 Aldi also manages to keep the prices low thanks to low staffing.
-If you’ve ever shopped at Aldi, you may have noticed there are only ever 6-8 employees working at the same time.
+If you've ever shopped at Aldi, you may have noticed only 6-10 employees are working simultaneously.

-While this can cause problems at busy times, it is one of the reasons why customers can save some money by buying products at affordable prices.
-Less staff means fewer wages, and fewer wages mean more savings for customers.
+While this can cause problems at busy times, it is one reason customers can save money by buying products at affordable prices.
+Less staff means fewer wages, and fewer wages mean more customer savings.

 As I mentioned before, Aldi also sources most of its meats locally.
 It means they can save money on transportation costs, labor costs, keeping the meat cool, and fuel admissions.
 This all helps keep their prices low.